How do I use IAM with Kumolus without an Access Key?

 - Single Account - All your systems are running on a single AWS account and your billing is on the same account.

-- Multiple Accounts - You have different AWS accounts for Production Environment, Backup, Consolidated Billing, for example.
+- Multiple Accounts - You have different AWS accounts for Production, Backup, Consolidated Billing for which we had previously created the policies.

-Then you have to Setting Cross-Account Access for Kumolus Application.
+Then you have to Set Cross-Account Access for Kumolus Application.

 Launch the Kumolus instance to use the Role instead of an Access and Security Keys.